silviucpp/beanstalkd-consumer/README.md

 - `tubes` - The tube/list of tubes that will watch
 - `instances` - number of consumers
-- `callbacks` - the module and function/2 that will handle the jobs.
+- `callbacks` - `{Module, InitFun/1, ProcessFun/3}`. the module followed by init function and the function that will handle the jobs.
 - `concurrent_jobs` - how many concurrent jobs can run in parallel.

 ```erlang